allanoguis/AOReact/JSNotes.md

 | Polymorphism | Subclasses can override methods from parent classes |
 | Hoisting | Unlike function declarations, class declarations are not hoisted |

-> [!NOTE]
-> Classes in JavaScript are primarily syntactic sugar over the existing prototype-based inheritance.
-They do not introduce a new object-oriented inheritance model to the language.
->
 > [!TIP]
 >
 > - Use PascalCase for class names.